Briankim254/Nutrition-IQ-Forum/README.md

-# Breadit - A Modern Fullstack Reddit Clone
+# Nutrition-IQ Forum - A Modern Fullstack Forum

 Built with the Next.js App Router, TypeScript & Tailwind